 Never underestimate the power of basic cooking techniques!
 Whether you are roasting broccoli, steaming broccoli or sautéeing broccoli, it’s often the simplest technique that yields the most delicious results.

 This easy broccoli recipe is cooked on the stovetop with garlic and olive oil in just minutes.
 I love serving it alongside my baked turkey meatballs or my crispy cast-iron salmon.
-It’s a bright and flavorful way to cook broccoli and can really be enjoyed in so many different ways (including straight from the pan with a fork!).
+It’s a bright and flavorful way to cook broccoli and can really be enjoyed in so many different ways (it would be delicious in this crustless broccoli quiche!).

 how to sauté broccoli

 If you have never sautéed broccoli before, be prepared to fall in love!
 The entire process takes just 10 minutes and couldn’t be any easier to do.
 Here’s a general run down on how to do it (you will find the step-by-step recipe down in the recipe card below).

 Step one, sauté!
 Begin by cooking the garlic in olive oil.
 Once the garlic is fragrant, add the broccoli along with a fat pinch of salt and pepper, and saute for just a couple of minutes.
 When the broccoli shifts from pale green to vibrant green, you are ready for the next step.